 Listening to Your Lights

-The most common digital lighting system in the United States is EcoSystem by Lutron Electronics.
-Ecosystem is built on top of the DALI standard, and so it follows all of the same rules and architecture described above.
-Ecosystem started as a wholistic system type but has expanded into a technology that can be incorporated into almost every system type that Lutron Electronics offers, including some residential systems.
+The most common digital lighting system in the U.S. is EcoSystem by Lutron Electronics.
+EcoSystem is built on top of the DALI standard, and so it follows all of the same rules and architecture described above.
+EcoSystem started as a holistic system type but has expanded into a technology that can be incorporated into almost every system type that Lutron Electronics offers, including some residential systems.

-Lutron offers a whole line of Ecosystem components, including both the control components, along with LED drivers and fluorescent ballasts, and ecosystem interfaces to make almost any light ecosystem compatible.
-Many lighting manufacturers offer ecosystem compatibility for their fixtures as an OEM option, and some even offer ecosystem as an integral component of their fixtures.
+Lutron offers a whole line of EcoSystem components, including both the control components, LED drivers and fluorescent ballasts, and EcoSystem interfaces to make almost any light EcoSystem compatible.
+Many lighting manufacturers offer ecosystem compatibility for their fixtures as an OEM option, and some even offer EcoSystem as an integral component of their fixtures.

 Does Digital Lighting Have Drawbacks?

 There are certainly some downsides to digital lighting that need to be thoughtfully considered before choosing to go digital.
-First, digital lighting is not nearly as ubiquitous today as 0-10V and finding compatible parts and pieces can be harder than with analog components.
-Also, the Ecosystem protocol requires Lutron specific hardware to operate properly.
+First, digital lighting is not nearly as ubiquitous today as 0-10V and finding compatible parts and pieces can be more challenging than analog components.
+Also, the EcoSystem protocol requires Lutron-specific hardware to operate properly.

 Digital lighting provides some impressive benefits over its analog counterpart.
 As the lighting fixtures in your building get more powerful, the global shift towards LED is completed, and your fixtures begin to include things like controllable color and onboard sensor packages, analog controls are just not going to cut it.

-As always, if you need any help with your current or planned lighting project, you can always contact Paratus Service Group for support and expertise.
+Paratus Service Group provides lighting control solutions for commercial needs.
+As always, if you need any help with your current or planned lighting project, you can always contact us for support and expertise.